 - 1 egg, beaten

 - sesame seeds for sprinkling (optional)

-- Add one tablespoon of olive oil to a large pan over medium-low heat.
+- Add 1 tablespoon olive oil to a large pan over medium-low heat.
 Add the leeks, spring onions, and garlic and cook until tender, approximately 5 minutes.

 - Working in batches, add as much spinach as possible to the pan, stir until wilted, and then add more spinach; season with salt and pepper.